Workiva/over_react/doc/flux_to_redux.md

 - __Actions:__ we have four actions as their own classes; one class for each state class property.
 - __The Reducer:__ as probably expected, our reducer is also similar to the simple app but with a condition for each action.
 This reducer is especially contrived because the simplicity of the store data makes each case the same with the only difference being the property the update is pointed at.
 - __The Store Object:__ same as the simple example.
 - __The UI:__ like the simple example, our component tree is wrapped in a `ReduxProvider`.
 Otherwise the component architecture is the same as the Flux version, minus the Flux-y parts.
-We have a connected `UiComponent2` called `BigBlock` that maps the store state to props, which passes the props to its three `SmallBlock`s, with four buttons to trigger the background actions.
+We have a connected `UiComponent2` called `BigBlock` that maps the store state to props, which passes the props to its three `LittleBlock`s, with four buttons to trigger the background actions.
 Naturally all the Flux parts were removed, including the `redrawOn` override.

 <img height=400 src="./AdvancedReduxArchitecture.png" alt='Redux Architecture'>